apache/flink/docs/dev/table/streaming/match_recognize.md

         ORDER BY rowtime
         MEASURES
             FIRST(A.price) AS startPrice,
+            RUNNING LAST(A.price) AS runningTopPrice,
-            LAST(A.price) AS topPrice,
+            FINAL LAST(A.price) AS finalTopPrice,
             B.price AS lastPrice
-        ONE ROW PER MATCH
+        [ONE ROW PER MATCH|ALL ROWS PER MATCH]
         PATTERN (A+ B)
         DEFINE
             A AS LAST(A.price, 1) IS NULL OR A.price > LAST(A.price, 1),